 If you are showing bright and airy images, people will know your style, which is why they may look elsewhere for a dark/subdued look.
 Finding your style (which takes time, trust me), will help to attract more clients that fit that style.

 Seriously, do it.

 Let’s be real, guys…photos look better when people dress nicely.
 Take the time to put together a style guide, and email it before a session.
 I PROMISE it makes a HUGE difference.
-People are not fashion gurus, they need direction!
-When people start showing up in well coordinated, wrinkle free clothes, you’ll secretly give yourself a high five and get excited about sharing the photos on social media and your blog!
+People are not fashion gurus; they need direction!
+When people start showing up in well coordinated, wrinkle-free clothes, you’ll secretly give yourself a high five and get excited about sharing the photos on social media and your blog!
 When you get more of those “stylish” images, people will automatically up their game (although I’d always still send the style guide)!
-Basically, you guide your clients into the look you’re going after.
-It helps solidify your brand and your clients will absolutely appreciate the guidance.
+You guide your clients into the look you’re going after.
+It helps solidify your brand, and your clients will appreciate the guidance.
 You can always make tweaks along the way to get closer to the ideal look you’re going for.

 Some basic wardrobe tips…

 - Wear solids, or non-distracting clothing (i.e., no logos, or holes).